 The FCF payout ratio, or dividends per share divided by free cash flow per share.
-Earnings alone don't always paint a complete picture of a business' health.
-The FCF payout ratio measures the percent of free cash flow devoted toward paying the dividend.
+Earnings alone don't always paint a complete picture of a business's health.
+The FCF payout ratio measures the percentage of free cash flow devoted to paying the dividend.
 Again, a ratio greater than 80% could be a red flag.

 Source: S&P Capital IQ.

 Corning's free cash flow payout ratio jumped with the financial crisis but had since come down.
 With the dividend increase, the free cash flow payout ratio jumped to 47%, but that's still a very reasonable payout ratio.